Notarial and documentary services guide for Japan

 What to bring to your appointment

 See the individual services below for details of supporting documents to bring.
-Make sure you have acceptable proof of address and identity, and payment for any fees.
-See the full list of consular fees
+Make sure you have acceptable proof of address and identity, and payment for all fees.

 Fees will be calculated to the yen equivalent of the pound charge.
 You can pay by cash, Visa or MasterCard.
-Please visit our consular fees page for more information.
 Refunds of consular fees are not given for certificates or notarial services that are not accepted by the requesting authority.

 Proof of address and identity